-The rubric busy entrepreneurs need to prioritize their tasks for impact
+The rubric busy people need to prioritize their tasks for impact

 When a company has one person or even a small handful, it’s tempting to go with your gut as a key driver for growth.
 But “this feels important so let’s do it” doesn’t scale all that well.
 Once there are 6 departments all asking for growth assistance and insights as to what changes they should make to improve customer UX, decrease sales cycle length, improve newsletter conversions, or whatnot, you need something better.
 Teams and leaders need to know how to prioritize.